icirellik/glowforge-material-manager/README.md

 Browser extension that allows users to save and modify their own materials for user in the Glowforge web interface.

+#### Managing Materials

+When adding a new material it should show up in the Glowforge UI after a few seconds.

+When removing a material the Glowforge UI will be refreshed, this is currently the only way that a material can be removed.

+# Developer Stuff

 Set a material.

 ```sh